mrsimpson/slides-context-is-all-you-need/slides/14-tobi-insight.md

 </div>

 <!--

+**Speaker Notes:**
+Main message: Context Engineering represents a fundamental shift from process control to information provision

+- Perspective shift
+- Information focus
+- Team leadership

+*Transition: Let me define what Context Engineering actually means.*

+...

-Tobi Lütke, the CEO of Shopify, captured this perfectly.
+Tobi Lütke, CEO of Shopify, captured this perfectly.
 Context Engineering isn't just a buzzword - it's a fundamental shift in perspective.

-Prompt Engineering asks: "How should the LLM work?"
-Context Engineering asks: "What information does it need?"

-It's the difference between being a micromanager and being a good team leader.
-The micromanager explains every step.
-The good team leader ensures all relevant information is available and lets the team work.
+Prompt Engineering asks "How should the LLM work?" while Context Engineering asks "What information does it need?"
+It's the difference between being a micromanager who explains every step and being a good team leader who ensures all relevant information is available and lets the team work.

 -->